Fabo011/Linky/readme.md

 </p>

 <p align="center">
 Linky-Cloud offers a premium and secure cloud storage solution for privacy entousiasts.
 Save links, files, images, videos, music, passwords and chat content.
-While we may be priced higher than Google, the reason is that we cant sell your data.
 We do not collect personalized data, you and your data remains anonymously.
 </p>

 <!--<p align="center"><a href="https://linky-cloud.com">https://linky-cloud.com</a></p>